WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: UWSGI_WORKERS

-    Configure how many uwsgi workers should be executed.
+    Configure how many uWSGI workers should be executed.

     It defaults to number of processors + 1.